CodeBeastsDev/beastdeathmessages/README.md

-# deathmessages
+# BeastDeathMessages
-The repository for the DeathMessages plugin by Joe B (SpongyBacon) of Code Beasts.
+The repository for the BeastDeathMessages plugin by Joe B (SpongyBacon) of Code Beasts.

 Bukkit dev link: <insert once uploaded>